Immigration Services For Employees Of Payap University

 *New Information* The Immigration office will NOT accept notarized copies which are older than 6 months (for marriage & birth certificates).

 All international employees of Payap must arrive in Thailand on a non-immigrant visa.
 If you enter Thailand on a “visitor” (tourist) visa, you will have to leave the country, apply for a non-immigrant visa in another country (Malaysia and Laos are popular destinations) and then re-enter Thailand with a non-immigrant visa.
-The Payap University Division of International Affairs will provide each new staff member with the required paperwork and obtain extensions on your visa until the work permit is processed.
+The Payap University Division of International Affairs (IA) will provide each new staff member with the required paperwork and obtain extensions on your visa until the work permit is processed.
 The Office of Internalization will be your primary point-of-contact for visa and work permit issues.
-Within OI, Mr. Amarin Puntumin is the visa specialist who will assist all foreign staff (Patomgarn Building – 2nd Floor).
+Within IA, Mr. Amarin Puntumin is the visa specialist who will assist all foreign staff (Patomgarn Building – 2nd Floor).

 Keep track of the time limit specified on your visa; ask if you are not sure.